Railway electrification in Great Britain: Twenty-first century

-In July 2012 the UK government announced £4.2 billion of new electrification schemes, all at 25 kV AC and reconfirmed schemes previously announced by Adonis.
-These were to be Northern Hub, Great Western Main Line, South Wales Main Line, Midland Main Line, Electric Spine, Crossrail, Gospel Oak to Barking line and West Midlands suburban lines including the Cross-City Line.
+Meanwhile in July 2012 the UK government announced £4.2 billion of new electrification schemes, all at 25 kV AC and reconfirmed schemes previously announced by Adonis.
+These were to be Northern Hub, Midland Main Line, Electric Spine, Crossrail, Gospel Oak to Barking line and West Midlands suburban lines including the Chase Line.
+Many of these had ambitious scopes and timelines but would later be cut back and cancelled.

+As it became clear the Great Western Mainline upgrade project would be unable to deliver to original time or cost predictions, ministers lost confidence in the project and began cancelling sections of it in order to minimise costs as much as was possible.
+This also led to last-minute re-specifications of the rolling stock order as no express EMUs would be able to run.
+In general, the project suffered from over-ambitious scheduling led by political goals and a lack of specialised workforce and wider industry experience in delivering electrification.
+This led to insufficient and improper planning, under-estimations of how long it would take to deliberate on technical decisions or carry out work on the ground, as well as highly inefficient practices owing to managers attempting to keep to the strict 2018 deadline.
+The 2014 cost prediction for the project was £1.6bn but a sizeably smaller scope was delivered in 2018 at £2.8bn giving single-track kilometre figure of £3.5m.

+Following a change in government, Network Rail's capital expenditure was frozen in May 2015 pending a full financial review.
 On 25 June 2015, the government announced that some of the electrification projects would be delayed or cut back because of rising costs.
-Electrification work was to be "paused" on the Trans-Pennine route between York and Manchester and on the Midland main line between Bedford and Sheffield.
+Electrification work was to be "paused" on the Trans-Pennine route between York and Manchester and on the Midland Mainline between Bedford, Sheffield and Nottingham.
 Electrification of the Great Western main line would go ahead but the status of the Reading–Newbury and Didcot–Oxford sections was unclear.

-However, in September 2015, the electrification work was "un-paused", but with a delayed completion date.
-Since then there have been regular updates including one published in September 2016.

-On 20 July 2017, Chris Grayling the Secretary of State for Transport cancelled a number of electrification projects citing disruptive works and use of bi-mode technology as an alternative.
+In 2016 large parts of the project were cut including the branches to Henley, Windsor and Bourne End, the section from Chippenham to Bristol Temple Meads, Bristol Temple Meads to Bristol Parkway and Didcot to Oxford.
+In 2017 the section west of Cardiff to Swansea was also formally cancelled.